intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

 In order to emulate this and make generated kernel compliant, an intrinsic `llvm.nvvm.implicit.offset` (clang builtin `__builtin_ptx_implicit_offset`) was introduced materializing the use of this implicit parameter for the NVPTX backend.
-AMDGCN uses the same approach with `llvm.andgpu.implicit.offset` and `__builtin_amdgcn_implicit_offset`.
+AMDGCN uses the same approach with `llvm.amdgpu.implicit.offset` and `__builtin_amdgcn_implicit_offset`.
 The intrinsic returns a pointer to `i32` referring to a 3 elements array.